Systemic Lupus Erythematosus

 After that, you will have your first Hyperbaric Oxygen Therapy (HBOT) session.

-Following your first treatment session, our Renue chauffeur will return you to your hotel.
+Following your first treatment session, our Regen chauffeur will return you to your hotel.

 Evening